d-one/NLPeasy-workshop/README.md

 ## Mybinder.org

 This is a pure online version so no installation needed on your laptop other than a browser.
-There might be issues to connect behind company firewalls though
+There might be issues to connect behind company firewalls though.

+Downsides:
+- your session will be closed after a period of inactivity of 15-60 minutes, e.g. when you loose your internet connection
+- your work in the Jupyter-Notebooks will be lost then.

 > <https://mybinder.org/v2/gh/d-one/NLPeasy-workshop/master?urlpath=lab> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/d-one/NLPeasy-workshop/master?urlpath=lab)